Last Updated on 3 December, 2020 by Veronica

-After much research over the internet and comparing prices, I decided to make my trip to Machu Picchu as follows.
+After much research on the internet and comparing prices, I decided to make my trip to Machu Picchu as follows.

 Travel Itinerary to Machu Picchu

 First, I did the Sacred Valley Day Tour and asked to be dropped off in Ollantaytambo.
-This way I saved a bus trip.
-I spent the night here.
+This way, I saved a bus trip.
+Then, I spent the night here.

-*Note: When traveling in the rainy season, trains do not depart from Cuzco, but from Ollantaytambo, for this reason, I took advantage of the Sacred Valley Tour and stayed to sleep in Ollanta.
+*Note: When traveling in the rainy season, trains do not depart from Cuzco but Ollantaytambo; for this reason, I took advantage of the Sacred Valley Tour and slept in Ollanta.

-The next day during the early morning, I went by train from Ollantaytambo to Aguas Calientes, the nearest station to Machu Picchu.
+The next day in the early morning, I went by train from Ollantaytambo to Aguas Calientes, the nearest station to Machu Picchu.

 I went up to Machu Picchu by bus and walked down.
-I spent the night in Aguas Calientes.
-After I made the visit, I think I spent the night in Aguas Calientes, I could have saved it and left by train to Cuzco.
+After that, I spent the night in Aguas Calientes.
+After visiting, I think I spent the night in Aguas Calientes; I could have saved it and left by train to Cuzco.

-Below, I describe to you the different means of transport that are available to get to Aguas Calientes and their prices.
+Below, I describe to you the different means of transport available to get to Aguas Calientes and their prices.

 Getting to Aguas Calientes by Train